clarencew0083/super_mario_bros_rl/README.md

 This will train a DDQN agent on level 1-1 of *Super Mario Bros.* using the Right-Only action space.

-Alternative, there is a jupyter notebook named demo.ipynb, If you prefer to run code in that manner.
+Alternative, there is a jupyter notebook named demo.ipynb, if you prefer to run code in that manner.